Scientist CV Format

 • Manuscript Preparation

-• Maintain a simple, one-column design without tables or graphical elements
+• Adopt a clean, single-column design without embedded tables or text boxes

-• Incorporate key terms from the job posting consistently throughout your CV
+• Include exact keywords from job listings throughout your CV

-• Utilize standard bullet points (•) to organize information
+• Use standard bullet points (•) rather than custom symbols

-• Choose legible font sizes, typically 10–12pt, with fonts like Times New Roman or Arial
+• Keep font sizes between 10 and 12 points with standard fonts like Times New Roman or Arial

-• Spell out acronyms once with parentheses, e.g., "Polymerase Chain Reaction (PCR)"
+• Spell out all acronyms fully on first reference (e.g., "Polymerase Chain Reaction (PCR)")

 Avoid These Pitfalls